Obviously microgreens placed under a light source grow more vigorous than without light.

 Grow lights use light wavelengths in the red and blue spectrum, hence the purple color, because most plants are green, meaning they reflect instead of absorbing and using green light for photosynthesis.

 Curiosity made me wonder if the reddish cabbage and beets would grow well under the red lights.
-I will also test green leaf microgreens under both lights and post the results in another article.
+I will also test green-leaf microgreens under both lights and post the results in another article.

 Results: Let's Compare the Microgreen Growth